 The Saucony Peregrine is a versatile and well-rounded trail runner that will tackle the most technical trails for any distance you wish.

-Earning an average score for foot protection, we are stoked with the protective performance of this shoe.
+Earning an average score for foot protection, we like the protective performance of this shoe.
 Stacked with 24.5mm of cushioning in the heel and 20.5mm of cushioning in the forefoot, this shoe can protect from underfoot hazards that you might experience.
 The toe cap and bumper aren't the hardest or most protective out there, but it does the trick.
 The flexfilm upper provides both breathability and protection from particulates and other types of debris found on the trail.

 This year, the most significant change to the shoe is the midsole make-over.
-The biggest difference to protection is the loss of the rock plate that provides a thin layer of additional security.
-In addition to protection, the rock plate provides a response medium that allows additional "bounce back" when taking a step.
+The most notable difference to protection is the loss of the rock plate that provides a thin layer of additional security.
+In addition to protection, the rock plate provides a response medium that allows extra "bounce back" when taking a step.
 To replace this medium, Saucony added PWRFOAM to the EVERUN midsole.
 In doing this, it added a more rigid layer to help add more protection.
 The lug length was made longer, which also probably helps protect the foot from underfoot hazards.

 The protective features provide great cushioning from sharp rocks and some uneven surfaces.

-When it comes to performance, we didn't notice a huge difference in the protective level of this shoe.
+When it comes to performance, we didn't notice a massive difference in the protective level of this shoe.
 When running over rubble-strewn trails in the gnarly San Juan mountains, our feet felt just as protected as it had in the previous iteration of this shoe.
 As a result, we're happy with this update when it comes to protection; however, the softness of the cushioning is an issue that we'll discuss later.

 The toe cap is reinforced and complete with a mud-wicking bumper.
 It provides sufficient protection for the toes in front.

 When it comes to water, this shoe is neither waterproof or water resistant.
 When taking it on a dewy morning run through a grassy field in rural Ridgway, Colorado, the upper saturated within seconds leaving our socks wet.
 That said, when trudging over a creek on a warmer day, we noticed the shoe drying quickly when a little wet.
-When completely saturated, however, it took a while for the water to drain.
+When thoroughly saturated, however, it took a while for the water to drain.
 As a result, we wouldn't recommend it for the wettest weather, but it's a decent option for the odd creek or river crossing.

 The dual-layer mesh keeps out pesky debris while breathing on the go.